-The time from the start of the 5 s echolocation interval to the start of fMRI acquisition was therefore between 10.1 and 5.7 s.
-Following the 10 s window, one MR image (2.5 s) was collected framed by two 500 ms breaks after which subjects verbally expressed their rating within a 3 s response interval bordered by 2 kHz tone beeps.
-The total trial time was 16.5 s.

-In half of the trials, participants actively vocalized (active echolocation) and in half of the trials calls and echoes were passively presented to the participants (passive echolocation).
-In the passive trials, vocalizations of a randomly chosen, previously recorded active trial was convolved with a BRIR, and presented to participants.
-Thus, in the passive trials, subjects received the same auditory input as in a previous active trial, but the subject did not vocalize.
-Three additional null-conditions were introduced: (1) an active-null during which subjects vocalized, but neither direct sound nor echoes were played through the headphones; (2) a passive-null in which the previously recorded vocalizations were presented through an anechoic BRIR; and (3) silence (completenull), in which no sound was presented and no vocalizations were made.
-This resulted in a total of 5 active conditions (four BRIRs and one null), 5 passive conditions (four BRIRs and one null), and a complete-null condition.
-All null conditions were to be rated with a "0."

-In a 40 min session, subjects were trained on the timing of the procedure and to distinguish between active and passive trials.
-One MRI session included two runs of fMRI data acquisition.
-Within one run, the 11 pseudo-randomized conditions were repeated five times, for a total of 55 trials in each run.
-Subjects were scanned in two separate sessions for a total of four runs of fMRI data acquisition.
+263 The time from the start of the 5-second echolocation interval to the start of fMRI acquisition 264 was therefore between 10.1 and 5.7 seconds.
+Following the 10 s window, one MR-image (2.5 265 s) was collected framed by two 500 ms breaks after which subjects verbally expressed their 266 rating within a 3 s response interval bordered by 2 kHz tone beeps.
+The total trial time was 267 16.5 seconds.
+268 In half of the trials participants actively vocalized (active echolocation) and in half of the 269 trials calls and echoes were passively presented to the participants (passive echolocation).
+In 270 the passive trials, vocalizations of a randomly chosen, previously recorded active trial was 271 convolved with a BRIR and presented to participants.
+Thus, in the passive trials, subjects 272 received the same auditory input as in a previous active trial, but the subject did not vocalize.
+273 Three additional null-conditions were introduced; 1) an active-null during which subjects 274 vocalized but neither direct sound nor echoes were played through the headphones, 2) a 275 passive-null in which the previously recorded vocalizations were presented through an 276 anechoic BRIR and 3) silence (complete-null), in which no sound was presented and no 277 vocalizations were made.
+This resulted in a total of 5 active conditions (four BRIRs and one 278 null), 5 passive conditions (four BRIRs and one null) and a complete-null condition.
+All null 279 conditions were to be rated with a '0'.
+280 In a 40-minute session, subjects were trained on the timing of the procedure and to distinguish 281 between active and passive trials.
+One MRI session included two runs of fMRI data 282 acquisition.
+Within one run the 11 pseudo-randomized conditions were repeated five times, 283 for a total of 55 trials in each run.
+Subjects were scanned in two separate sessions for a total of 284 four runs of fMRI data acquisition.
+285 Image acquisition 286 Images were acquired with a 3T MRI Scanner (Signa HDx, GE Healthcare, Milwaukee, USA) 287 using a standard 8-channel head coil.
+38 contiguous transverse slices (slice thickness 3.5 mm, 288 no gap) were acquired using a gradient echo echo-planar-imaging (EPI) sequence (TR 16.5 s.,